microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 1. In the **public/controllers** folder, open mainController.js.

-1. Replace *// Set the default headers and user properties.* with the following code.
+1. Replace *// Set the default headers and user properties* with the following code.
 This adds the access token to the HTTP request, calls **GraphHelper.me** to get the current user's profile, and processes the response.

   ```
   // Set the default headers and user properties.